HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

       </tr>
     </tbody>
   </table>
-  <figcaption>{{ figure_link(caption="Statistics for size of cookies set on mobile pages.", sheets_gid="1499552173", sql_file="size_cookies_quantiles.sql") }}</figcaption>
+  <figcaption>{{ figure_link(caption="Statistics for size of cookies set on the top one million mobile pages.", sheets_gid="1499552173", sql_file="size_cookies_quantiles.sql") }}</figcaption>
 </figure>

-We find that the median size of cookies across all observed cookies is 40 bytes and with a maximum of 4K bytes which is consistent with the limits defined in <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc6265#section-6.1">RFC 6265</a>.
+We find that the median size of cookies across all observed cookies is 40 bytes and with a maximum of 4 KB which is consistent with the limits defined in <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc6265#section-6.1">RFC 6265</a>.

-Similar to last year, we observe some cookies that are of a single byte in size, these are likely set by error by empty `Set-Cookie` headers.
+Similar to [last year](../2024/cookies#size-of-cookies), we observe some cookies that are of a single byte in size, these are likely set by error by empty `Set-Cookie` headers.

-{# TODO: if any other idea, feel free to add #}
+We can chart the cumulative distribution function (cdf) of the size of all the cookies seen on the top 1M websites for each client:

 {{ figure_markup(
   image="size-cookies-cdf-desktop-mobile.png",